Radiation Therapy for Breast Cancer

 Radiation therapy is most often used to prevent cancer from returning after breast-conserving surgery, also called a lumpectomy.

-Our doctors most frequently use external beam radiation therapy to manage breast cancer.
+Our doctors most frequently recommend external beam radiation therapy.
 This type of radiation therapy is delivered by a machine called a linear accelerator.
 The machine rotates around you during therapy to treat the entire breast.

 Clinical Trials